 - Ultrasound – pelvis.

 - Hysterosalpingography – to see tube patency.

-Diagnostic laparoscopy is gold standard to detect tubal and peritoneal causes.
-Any abnormality including endometriosis and pelvic adhesions which are not detected by ultrasound and hysterosalpingography are readily seen and also rectified.
-Dye can also be injected inside the uterus and patency of fallopian tubes confirmed.
+- Laparoscopy: Diagnostic laparoscopy is the gold standard to detect tubal and peritoneal causes.
+Any abnormality including endometriosis and pelvic adhesions that are not detected by ultrasound and hysterosalpingography is readily seen and also rectified.
+The dye can also be injected inside the uterus and patency of fallopian tubes confirmed.
 Infertility treatment can be modified according to the problem present: